iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

     $$
   </p>
   <p>
-  (see Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.1)
+  (see Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.1)
   </p>
 </details>

 ## A closer look at the experiment

-Let's take a more detailed look at the experiment Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> conducted:
+Let's take a more detailed look at the experiment Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> conducted:

-Zhou et al. take a dataset, e.g., CIFAR-100, then apply a nuisance transformation, for example, random rotation, background intensity, or dilation and erosion.
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> take a dataset, e.g., CIFAR-100, then apply a nuisance transformation, for example, random rotation, background intensity, or dilation and erosion.
 They then remove samples from some classes until the distribution of class sizes follows [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) with parameter 2.0 and a minimum class size of 5.
 The test set remains balanced, i.e., all test classes have the same number of samples.
 They then train a CNN model - for example, a ResNet - on this imbalanced and transformed training data.

-To measure the invariance of the trained model to the applied transformation Zhou et al. use the empirical [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) between the predictions on the untransformed test set and the transformed test set of each class.
+To measure the invariance of the trained model to the applied transformation Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use the empirical [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) between the predictions on the untransformed test set and the transformed test set of each class.

 If the learner is invariant to the transformation, the predicted probability distribution over class labels should be identical for the transformed and untransformed images.
 In that case, the KLD should be zero and greater than zero otherwise.
 The higher the expected KL-divergence, the more the applied transformation impacts the network's predictions.

 The result: eKLD falls with class size.
 This implies that the CNN does not learn that there are the same nuisance transformations on all images and therefore does not transfer this knowledge to the classes with less training data.
-A CNN learns invariance **separately for each class**(see also Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.2).
+A CNN learns invariance **separately for each class**(see also Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.2).

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/EKLD.svg" class="img-fluid" %}